Becoming an SPC

 - SAFe® RTE

-SPCs who are interested in teaching the SAFe® Release Train Engineer course should understand the following SPC RTE recommended trainer qualifications:
+SPCs who are interested in teaching the SAFe® Release Train Engineer course should understand the following SPC RTE required trainer qualifications:

 - Have attended an RTE course and passed the RTE exam